Amazon’s New World delayed to August 31

 The extra time will let Amazon add “substantial improvements while polishing and fine tuning the whole game.”
 It starts a closed beta July 20, which is available to anyone who preorders.

 The MMO market has become a bit stagnant in recent years.
 Games like World of Warcraft and Final Fantasy XIV remain hits, but it has been some time since a new title has disrupted the genre.
-New World hopes to garner fans with its fantasy world based on colonial America.
+New World hopes to garner fans with its fantasy world based on colonial America, although it takes place on a fictional continent and does not directly follow history.

 GamesBeatGamesBeat's creed when covering the game industry is "where passion meets business."
 What does this mean?
 We want to tell you how the news matters to you -- not just as a decision-maker at a game studio, but also as a fan of games.
 Whether you read our articles, listen to our podcasts, or watch our videos, GamesBeat will help you learn about the industry and enjoy engaging with it.
 How will you do that?
 Membership includes access to: